Sign up to our Newsletter

 • English or other writing-intensive courses

-Regardless of the major you choose, it’s imperative that you maintain a high GPA to get into your dream law school.
+You must maintain a high GPA to get into your dream law school, regardless of your major.

 Step Two: Gain Experience

-While legal experience can certainly strengthen your application, it’s not required or expected.
-Pursue experiences you have a genuine interest in and ensure you make a big impact in all of them!
-Demonstrate excellent leadership and collaborative skills, as these will help you have a successful legal career.
+While legal experience can undoubtedly strengthen your application, it’s not required or expected.
+Pursue experiences you are genuinely interested in and ensure you make a significant impact in all of them.
+Demonstrate excellent leadership and collaborative skills, which will help you have a successful legal career.

 Step Three: Carefully Create Your List of Top Law Schools

-As you near the mid to end of your undergrad, you’ll have to prepare your law school applications.
-Before doing this, it’s essential to create a realistic and practical list of law school choices
+As you near the middle to end of your undergraduate studies, you must prepare your law school applications.
+Before doing this, create a realistic and practical list of your law school options

-Since you want to specialize in appellate law, you should apply to law schools that offer a range of appellate courses, provide you with experience either working with appellate law faculty or in appellate clinics, and have strong legal writing programs.
+Since you want to specialize in appellate law, apply to law schools that offer a range of appellate courses, provide you with experience working with appellate law faculty or in appellate clinics, and have strong legal writing programs.

-One excellent school that can provide you with advanced training and experience in appellate law is Northwestern University.
+Northwestern University is an excellent school that can provide you with advanced training and experience in appellate law.
 This school is the first to offer a federal appellate clinic, a Supreme Court clinic, and an appellate concentration open to all JD students.

 Step Four: Write the LSAT